patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Functionality/Functionality.md

 The `useDataViewFilters` hook manages the filter state of the data view.
 It allows you to define default filter values, synchronize filter state with URL parameters, and handle filter changes efficiently.

 **Initial values:**
-- `initialFilters` object with default filter values
+- `initialFilters` object with default filter values (if the filter param allows multiple values, pass an array)
 - optional `searchParams` object for managing URL-based filter state
 - optional `setSearchParams` function to update the URL when filters are modified